 Medical Coding and Billing

-The Billing Process represents the heart – the most integral portion – of the entire revenue cycle management value chain.
+The RCM Medical Coding and Billing Process represents the heart – the most integral portion – of the entire revenue cycle management value chain.
 It greatly benefits from accurate data capture in the early stages of the Revenue Cycle Management.

 Medical Coding is the process of assigning standardised codes to specific services, procedures and medications provided to a patient as part of an outpatient or inpatient treatment.